robertnurnberg/cdbmatetrack/Readme.md

 * 866 positions have 7 pieces or fewer.
 * Of these 7men positions, 9 are not scored by cdb because they allow castling.

 As cdb currently does not store mate scores for 7men EGTB positions, the theoretically maximal number of (best) mates it can find within this test suite is 5695.
+Note that this is an upper bound.
+The currently achievable number of (best) mates may in fact be lower, and relies on the cdb worker's ability to resolve mating lines that end in 7men EGTB positions.
 Recent SF versions find about 2450 best mates with 1M nodes per position, see [matetrack](https://github.com/vondele/matetrack).

 ---